hannnwang/NYU_dissertation_template/README.md

 # NYU_dissertation_template
 Dissertation template intended for PhD thesis of NYU.
-Modified by Aman Gupta and Han Wang from the template downloaded at https://github.com/suchow/Dissertate.
+Modified by Aman Gupta and Han Wang, strongly based on the template downloaded at https://github.com/suchow/Dissertate.

 ## Getting started
 1.Personalize the document by filling out your name and all the other info in documents under `frontmatter/`.